crime-story/EmergencyApp/README.md

 ## Latest version

-The stable version of the game can be found on the `main` branch of this repository.
+The stable version of the app can be found on the `main` branch of this repository.

 ### Additional